harshitsharma200377-spec/harshitsharma200377-spec/README.md

 ## ⚡ Philosophy

-> Build fast.
-Learn deeply.
-Improve continuously.
-Ship consistently.
+> Learn deeply.
+Build consistently.
+Improve every day.

 ---

-## 📌 Notes
+## 📌 Note

-This repository represents my learning + development journey in AI engineering and software systems.
+This repository is continuously evolving as I learn and build new AI systems and software projects.

-Expect continuous improvements through real projects.

----